Scrummy Lane

 It’s simple and yet flavourful.
 I always sprinkle the finished dish with plenty of fresh parsley and cheese – either Greek kefalotyri if you can find it, or pecorino or even parmesan.
 My favourite though is feta!

-Serve with a Greek style salad without the feta, or a simple green salad with tomatoes, cucumber and avocado, or similar.
+Serve with a Greek lettuce salad (maroulosalata), or a simple green salad with tomatoes, cucumber and avocado, or similar.
 Alternatively you can skip the feta (use another cheese instead) and serve it with a Greek salad.
-I also highly recommend serving with a big spoonful of Greek yogurt.
+I also highly recommend serving with tsatziki sauce, or even just a big spoonful of Greek yogurt.
 It might sound strange, but try it and see how delicious it is!

-If you’re serving this to guests, consider making a bowl of these simple but delicious Mediterranean roast vegetables as well, to go on the side.
+If you’re serving this to guests, consider making these 10-minute frozen sauteed green beans, or a bowl of these Mediterranean roast vegetables, to go on the side.

 Lastly, I sometimes serve this with some 2-minute olive oil toasts as well.
 Perfection!